We need to talk about death and taxes

 There are also IHT reliefs around businesses, farms and woodlands, among others.
 But the technical detail here could fill a small book or two, and tailored advice is essential.

 The bigger picture

-Inheritance tax mitigation should never be the sole focus of estate planning – there are pitfalls around this, including finding yourself very short of cash in your own lifetime.
-Tax rules are subject to change and taxation will vary depending on individual circumstances.
+IHT mitigation should never be the sole focus of estate planning – there are pitfalls around this, including finding yourself very short of cash in your own lifetime.

 Give us a call on 020 3823 8678 to find out how we can help you.